Nyamdak25/Teamble3/README.md

 This application runs on port 3000

-This changes was executed by anotther team member
+This changes was executed by another team member